fight233/DThouse_cxd/README.md

 ## Quick Run

-If you don't want to run TDengine as a service, you can run it in current shell.
-For example, to quickly start a TDengine server after building, run the command below in terminal: (We take Linux as an example, command on Windows will be `taosd.exe`)
+If you don't want to run DThouse as a service, you can run it in current shell.
+For example, to quickly start a DThouse server after building, run the command below in terminal: (We take Linux as an example, command on Windows will be `taosd.exe`)
 ```bash
 ./build/bin/taosd -c test/cfg
 ```

-In another terminal, use the TDengine shell to connect the server:
+In another terminal, use the DThouse shell to connect the server:
 ```bash
 ./build/bin/taos -c test/cfg
 ```

 option "-c test/cfg" specifies the system configuration file directory.

-# Try TDengine
+# Try DThouse
-It is easy to run SQL commands from TDengine shell which is the same as other SQL databases.
+It is easy to run SQL commands from DThouse shell which is the same as other SQL databases.
 ```sql
 create database db;
 use db;